JakeyMarsh1/ledgerly/README.md

 ## MVP
 The MVP delivers:
-- Dashboard with “available to spend” for the current week
+- Dashboard with “available to spend” for the current month
 - Add/edit/delete incomes and outgoings
 - Recent transactions list
 - Secure per-user data isolation

 **Success criteria:**
-- Entering a transaction updates the weekly total immediately
+- Entering a transaction updates the monthly total immediately
 - Core pages are simple to navigate and responsive

 ## Ideation